aws-solutions-library-samples/guidance-for-product-traceability-on-aws/README.md

 - Step function completes
 - Data is exported to S3 bucket with prefix 'data/'
 - Certificate is archived with prefix 'archive/'
+Note: Creating the 'landing/' folder will trigger the step-function.
+This is expected behaviour.
+The function will fail immediately, and cause no changes.
 ### Destroy the Solution
 If you want to free up resources, run the following command:
 ```bash